Mauin/RxFingerprint/README.md

 #### RSA

 [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) encryption allows you to encrypt a value without any user action.
-The data to encrypt can be encrypted and a user won't need to authenticate oneself by touching the fingerprint.
+The data to encrypt can be encrypted and a user won't need to authenticate oneself by touching the fingerprint sensor.
 The encrypted data can only be decrypted again when the user authenticates by using the fingerprint sensor on their device.